Work from Home and Disability Employment

 Abstract:

-There has been a dramatic rise in disability employment in the US since the pandemic, a pattern mirrored in other countries as well.
-A similar increase is not found for any other major gender, race, age or education demographic.
-At the same time, work from home has risen four-fold.
+There has been a dramatic rise in disability employment since the pandemic.
+At the same time, work from home (WFH) has risen four-fold.
 This paper asks whether the two are causally related.
-Analyzing CPS and ACS microdata, we find the increase in disability employment is concentrated in occupations with high levels of working from home.
-Controlling for compositional changes and labor market tightness, we estimate that a 1 percentage point increase in work from home increases full-time employment by 1.1% for individuals with a physical disability.
-A back of the envelope calculation reveals that the post pandemic increase in working from home explains 80% of the rise in full-time employment.
-Wage data suggests that WFH increased the supply of workers with a disability, likely by reducing commuting costs and enabling better control of working conditions.
+Controlling for compositional changes and labor market tightness, a 1 percentage point increase in WFH increases full-time employment by 1.0% for individuals with a physical disability.
+The post-pandemic increase in working from home explains 68%-85% of the rise in full-time employment.
+Wage data suggests that WFH increased the supply of workers with a physical disability, likely by reducing commuting costs and enabling better control of working conditions.

 JEL-codes: J14 J20 (search for similar items in EconPapers)